-While partial care is less intensive than inpatient treatment, it still provides patients with a sense of accountability and structure.
-Additionally, all of the same services are offered in partial care as inpatient treatment programs.
+While partial hospitalization is less intensive than inpatient treatment, it still provides patients with a sense of accountability and structure.
+Additionally, all of the same services are offered in partial hospitalization as inpatient treatment programs.
 The only difference is patients are expected to be self-motivated to attend their individual therapy and group counseling sessions each day.

-Most individuals stay in a partial care program for 30 to 60 days, however, the length of these programs is on a case-by-case basis.
+Most individuals stay in a partial hospitalization program for 30 to 60 days, however, the length of these programs is on a case-by-case basis.